![]() |

 Here’s to healthy feet!

-DIY Homemade Foot Lotion: Just Three Easy-to-Find Ingredients
+What's In DIY Homemade Foot Lotion?
+Just Three Easy-to-Find Drugstore Products.

-I’ve adjusted this “recipe” to most efficiently use the generic-size products found at my local Walmart store.
-They’re not all in one place though.
-Find the petroleum jelly and baby lotion in the baby section, the Vitamin E cream in the first aid section.
+FYI I’ve constructed this recipe to efficiently use generic-size products found at my local Walmart store.
+Since they're not shelved all in one place, to save you some hunting, look first in the Baby Section and the First Aid section.

 DIY HOMEMADE FOOT LOTION